arfafaheem4/ai-workforce-agent/readme.md

 > An AI-powered multi-agent system that thinks, plans, and executes tasks like a junior employee — not just a chatbot.

-Built as an internship technical challenge submission using Python, Groq (LLaMA 3.3 70B), ChromaDB RAG, and Streamlit.
+Built using Python, Groq (LLaMA 3.3 70B), ChromaDB RAG, and Streamlit.

 ---